 The golden incense altar represents the interceding atonement of the high priest (Num 16:44-48), which includes the intercessory prayers of His people, represented by rising smoke of incense (Psalm 141:2, Rev 5:8), resulting with the interceding provision of mercy wrought by the high priest – ultimately fulfilled by Jesus Christ (Heb 4:14-16).

 This holy article, signifying mercy & grace, set inside the house of God, had its counterpart just outside the house; that is the bronze alter – much larger for the burnt offerings, yet also having four horns upon its foursquare corners.
 Being the most sacred object outside the house, this holy article was sometimes misused in the past with the idea which presumed that by simply claiming the altar, sometimes even grabbing hold of the horns of the altar, was all that was needed to be pardoned of guilt (1 Kings 1:50-51).
 There was a notion which treated the altar as if it were some kind of magical get-out-of-jail-free-card.
 However, the only refuge granted by God to those guilty of bloodshed was in the event of accidental killing (manslaughter – Num 35:9-34).

 Another point to remember: the handling of the altar was the exclusive business of the Levite priests from the line of Aaron.
 The scriptures repeat – the outsiders who comes near shall be put to death (Num 1:51, 3:10, 3:38, 18:7).
 That outsider was not just referring to Gentiles, but to any other Israelites (Num 18:22) who were not the descendants of Aaron.
-Even Levites from different families were not to come near as performing priests, nor lay hands on the temple furnishings (Num 4:15, 16:4).
+Even Levites from different families were not to come near as performing priests, nor lay hands on the temple furnishings (Num 4:15, 16:40).

 Now, in the current dispensation of the New Testament, all those of genuine faith, who truly abide in Christ, are made priests and kings (Rev 1:6, 5:10, 20:6), whose business it is to enter the sanctuary of God, even the most holy place, to come before the throne of grace (Ephesians 2:12-13, Hebrews 4:16).